-General and administrative expenses consist primarily of salaries, benefits and stock-based compensation expenses for non-R&D employees, management costs, costs associated with obtaining and maintaining our patent portfolio, professional fees for accounting, auditing, consulting and legal services, liability insurance, and allocated overhead expenses.
-We expect that our general and administrative expenses may increase in the future as we advance our clinical and preclinical development programs for resmetirom and expand our operating activities, including substantially expanding our workforce for commercial hires, maintaining and expanding our patent portfolio, incurring additional costs associated with being a public company and maintaining compliance with exchange listing and SEC requirements.
-We expect these potential increases will likely include management and personnel costs, legal fees, accounting fees, directors' and officers' liability insurance premiums and expenses associated with investor relations.
+General and administrative expenses consist primarily of salaries, benefits and stock-based compensation expenses for employees, management costs, costs associated with obtaining and maintaining our patent portfolio, professional fees for accounting, auditing, consulting and legal services, and allocated overhead expenses.
+We expect that our general and administrative expenses may increase in the future as we expand our operating activities, maintain and expand our patent portfolio and incur additional costs associated with being a public company and maintaining compliance with exchange listing and SEC requirements.
+We expect these potential increases will likely include management costs, legal fees, accounting fees, directors' and officers' liability insurance premiums and expenses associated with investor relations.